Make Your Next Trip Extraordinary

 Best cruise for families

-While the Arctic tends to appeal more to adults than to children, the Land of the Ice Bears trip aboard the National Geographic Explorer (148 passengers) caters specifically to multigenerational families.
-It’s technically an 11-day itinerary, but that includes travel time, so the sea voyage itself is just eight days—which is a good length for younger travelers.
-On these sailings, menus include more kid-friendly items and meal times can be a little more flexible.
-Plus, staff regularly organize activities like pizza-and-movie nights and other activities geared specifically to naturalists-in-training.
+While the Arctic tends to appeal more to adults than children, the “Svalbard: In Search of Iconic Arctic Wildlife” trip aboard the National Geographic Explorer (148 passengers) caters specifically to multigenerational families.
+It’s technically an 11-day itinerary, but the sea voyage itself is just eight days—which is a good length for younger travelers.
+On these sailings, menus include kid-friendly items and mealtimes can be a little more flexible.
+Plus, staff regularly organize pizza-and-movie nights and other activities geared specifically to naturalists-in-training.

 Best lodge to see polar bears